Refusal-Direction Abliteration & Constitutional-Classifiers++ Pipeline

 same model, generation-based verdict"} EC -->|"VERDICT: PASS"| ALLOW EC -->|"VERDICT: BLOCK (or meta-refusal, treated as BLOCK)"| BLOCK["Refuse / block response"]

-The result, measured over the full 200-prompt OOD evaluation in Stage 6/7 (see §9.3): the classifier restores safety to 99/100 harmful prompts blocked while still allowing 97/100 harmless prompts through — and because most harmless traffic clears at Stage 1 without ever generating a classification response, its average latency on the harmful set (2.14s) is actually lower than the original model's own refusal latency (5.34s).
+The result, measured over the full 200-prompt evaluation in Stage 6/7 (see §9.3): the classifier blocks 99/100 harmful prompts while still allowing 97/100 harmless prompts through — and because a harmful prompt is resolved by a ~17 ms FastGate probe plus an ≤80-token verdict rather than a full answer, its mean latency on the harmful set (0.43 s) is roughly a third of the original model's own refusal latency (1.22 s — a 2.8× speedup).

 Results & Visualizations